PUP-BSIT/project-hypertechs/README.md

 - **Email:** pupiska
 - **Password:** [Insert Teller Password Here]

-## The Hypertechs™ Team from PUP Taguig 🌈👩‍💻👨‍💻
+## The Hypertechs™ from PUP Taguig 👩‍💻👨‍💻

-Now, let's unveil the masterminds behind this technological marvel - the **HYPERTECHS Team** from Polytechnic University of the Philippines, Taguig.
+Now, let's unveil the masterminds behind this technological marvel - the **HYPERTECHS Team** from Polytechnic University of the Philippines - Taguig Branch.
 These trailblazers are the driving force behind APEX BANK's innovation:

 ### 1. Emmanuel Martinez 🚀